The WordPress 7.1 roadmap

 WordPress 7.1 is a strong release with a slightly misleading name.
 The collaboration framing is real intent, but the collaboration feature is still unresolved, and the committers are openly debating whether it belongs in core and whether the whole build process needs rethinking.
 Strip the framing away and what you get on 19 August is a genuinely useful platform release: responsive styling that removes daily friction, a React 19 modernisation, a Classic block deprecation that helps performance, and a disciplined first step on AI through Guidelines.

 The deeper story is the canary debate.
-A project willing to question its own deployment model in public is a project that knows its feedback loops are straining.
+A project willing to question its own deployment model in public is a project that knows its feedback loops are straining, the same anxiety that fuels the recurring question of whether WordPress is losing market share.
 Watch that conversation, because it will shape WordPress releases long after 7.1 ships.
 For now, plan around what is confirmed, test early, and treat the rest of the roadmap as a statement of intent rather than a delivery promise.

 Next step